 On the rise

 Nearly 6 million children in the United States have food allergies.
-That equates to one in 13, or roughly two in every classroom, says the Food Allergy Research & Education (FARE) organization.
+That equates to 1 in 13, or roughly two in every classroom, says the Food Allergy Research & Education (FARE) organization.

 With the growing number of children and families affected by food allergies, the quality of life for an increasing number of families can be significantly impacted, which includes concerns related to bullying experiences, says Dr. Hahn.
 A recent study published in the journal Pediatrics found about one-third of children with food allergies experienced bullying because of their medical condition.